 This article covers a detailed story about ISRO scientist Nambi Narayanan.
-It Covers more details about Nambi Narayanan, Wikipedia, Biography, Early Life, Age, Career, education, Caste, Affairs, Marital Status, Father, Mother, Family, ISRO, child, Wife, Sister, birthday, spy, arrest, Autobiography, book, Son, Daughter, Net Worth, Property, contact number, marriage, wife name, phone number, Wiki, details, About, Facebook, Instagram, Twitter, Height, Weight, and Measurements, Income, Salary, Facts, Occupation, Profession, Education, Education Qualification, Achievements, Awards, Photos, Videos, Gossips, News, Career, and More.
+It Covers more details about Nambi Narayanan, Wikipedia, Biography, Early Life, Age, Career, Caste, Affairs, Marital Status, Father, Mother, Family, ISRO, child, Wife, Sister, birthday, spy, arrest, Autobiography, book, Son, Daughter, Net Worth, Property, contact number, marriage, wife name, phone number, Wiki, details, About, Facebook, Instagram, Twitter, Height, Weight, Income, Salary, Facts, Occupation, Profession, Education Qualification, Achievements, Awards, Photos, Videos, Gossips, News, Career, and More.

 Nambi Narayanan was born on 12 December 1941 in Nagercoil village in Kanyakumari district, Tamil Nadu.
 His full name was S. Nambi Narayanan and he was born in a very middle-class family.
 Narayanan’s father died only after a few years of birth, which brought home responsibilities to him at a very young age.
-Narayanan completed his early education at Nagercoil, after that he completed his high school at DVD Higher Secondary School.
+Narayanan completed his early education at Nagercoil, and after that he completed his high school at DVD Higher Secondary School.

 “I was an 18-year-old boy with a sick mother and two sisters to get married.
 There began a difficult life.
 I worked in different firms.
 When other students took money from home, I sent some money home.
 I always had a stressful life, one that was thrust upon me when my father died.
 I continued with it till this thing landed on me”.